Cancel anytime

 Overview

-The Vanguard Intermediate-Term Corporate Bond Index Fund ETF Shares (VCIT) seeks to track the performance of a broad, market-weighted index of investment-grade U.S. corporate bonds with maturities between 5 and 10 years.
-It provides diversified exposure to the corporate bond market.
+The Vanguard Intermediate-Term Corporate Bond Index Fund ETF Shares (VCIT) seeks to track the performance of a broad, market-weighted corporate bond index with an intermediate-term maturity.
+It focuses on investment-grade U.S. dollar-denominated corporate bonds and employs a passive management strategy to replicate the target index.

 Reputation and Reliability

-Vanguard is a well-respected and highly reliable issuer, known for its low-cost investment products and strong track record.
+Vanguard is a well-respected and highly reliable issuer known for its low-cost investment options and investor-centric approach.

 Management Expertise

-Vanguard has extensive experience and expertise in managing index-tracking funds, with a dedicated team of portfolio managers.
+Vanguard has extensive experience and expertise in managing index-tracking ETFs, with a strong track record of efficiently replicating target indexes.

 Investment Objective